varunverma23/crypto-app/README.md

      a.
 Create a table in Dynamo DB with Name Crypto and InputId as Primary partition key.

      b.
-Create a new IAM role with AWSLambdaBasicExecutionRole and DynamoDB read/write role for table you created in previous     step a.
+Create a new IAM role 'CryptoLambda' with AWSLambdaBasicExecutionRole and DynamoDB read/write role for table you created in previous step a.

      c.
-Install the lambda function available in nodejs-api-backend folder in your AWS env.
+Install the lambda function available in nodejs-api-backend folder in your AWS env using the role created in step b.

      d.
 Create the API savecryptodata which will have a PUT method and call the lambda function created in step c